andreamussap/andreamussap/README.md

 I'm a driven and curious 💡 🔎 person, so learning new tools and technologies motivates me, and I aim to apply these learnings to my daily routine.

----

-I love opensource, and I've proudly joined

-## Find me
+## Find me 📫

-I you can also find me on the following channels:
+You can also find me on the following channels:

 ![Linkedin](https://img.shields.io/badge/andreamussap-0077B5?style=flat&logo=Linkedin&logoColor=white)
 ![Twitter](https://img.shields.io/twitter/follow/andreamussap?style=social)